"The more you know about the past, the better prepared you are for the future"

 Paper 3 - World History (The Making of America, 1789-1900 + Living under Nazi Rule, 1933-1945)

-These sessions provide an excellent opportunity for students to revisit prior lessons and ask questions about any part of the curriculum that they are finding challenging.
+Achieve is run by our subject specialist teaching staff.
+These sessions provide an excellent opportunity for students to revisit prior lessons, get support with homework or exam questions and ask about any part of the curriculum that they are finding challenging.
+This study session is open to both Year 10 and Year 11 students.

 KS4 Key Word Glossaries